 We created this course because we realized that many high school students wanted to, and were ready to, learn to code but many didn’t know where to start.
 At our University, we’ve heard too many stories of students who tried learning coding by Googling around for lessons and watching YouTube videos and walked away from poorly designed curricula thinking that coding was too difficult and/or “wasn’t for them”.
 We want to introduce coding to students in a way that gets them excited about all that coding allows folks to do.

-$149 plus tax per student.
+For each course, $149 plus tax per student.
 This tuition covers all costs.

-Students and parents/guardians (when applicable) will need to complete our application form.
-After that, an online screening module will be emailed for the student to complete, which we anticipate taking between 60-90 minutes (work at your own pace).
+Students with little or no knowledge of coding will need to complete our application form for the Intro to Coding and Computational Thinking course.
+After the application form is submitted, an online screening module will be emailed for the student to complete, which we anticipate taking between 60-90 minutes (work at your own pace).
 After successful completion, you will be provided with a link to the payment page, and after paying for the course, the student is registered!
-Students who are younger than 18 years old when applying should plan to have their parent/guardian available to complete the forms.

 Yes!
-Once you apply you will receive a link to a screening module.
+Once you apply for the Intro to Coding and Computational Thinking course, you will receive a link to a screening module.
 To enroll in the course you have to complete the screening module and pay the course fee.
 Instructions for how to pay or apply for need-based financial aid are located at the end of the module.
-Our goal is to provide need-based aid to all who desire it.

 Yes, it’s completely online.